robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

   from [h2zero](https://github.com/h2zero).
   This is the default.
   If you are happy with this, ignore this section.
+  It works on any ESP32 DevKit board and ESP32-Arduino core version.

-- Bluetooth Low Energy using the NimBLE stack wrapper from the ESP32-Arduino core.
+- Bluetooth Low Energy (BLE) using the same *NimBLE* stack but without a wrapper (no additional libraries required).
-  Currently not used (except for a test unit), but available.
-  This stack requires more flash memory compared to *h2zero/NimBLE-Arduino* (about 500 KB).
-  If you have issues with *NimBLE*, this is a workaround.
+  Requires ESP32-Arduino **core version 3.3.0 or later**.
+  **Does not work** with "pure" ESP32 boards (does not compile).
+  This will be fixed on ESP32-Arduino core version 4.0.0.

 - Universal Serial Bus (USB).